sleede/fab-manager/doc/development_readme.md

 3.1.
 [Rebuild statistics](#rebuild-stats)<br/>
 3.2.
 [Backup and Restore](#backup-and-restore-elasticsearch)

-This procedure is not easy to follow so if you don't need to write some code for Fab-manager, please prefer the [docker-compose installation method](docker-compose_readme.md).
+This procedure is not easy to follow so if you don't need to write some code for Fab-manager, please prefer the [production installation method](doc/production_readme.md).

 <a name="general-guidelines"></a>